Yuria-Shikibe/NewHorizonMod/CutsceneGuide.md

 ```
 - Used for getting a `float` if an event's data if the string does not contain a parsable `float`, or it will return `Float.NaN`.

 ~~Sorry I'm too tired, I may finish these in the future.
-Read `newhorizon.feature.CutsceneScript.java` instead~~
+Read `newhorizon.feature.CutsceneScript.java` first~~